Drishti-IITDh/drishti-iitdh.github.io/_posts/2024-11-20-intern-diaries-abhiram.md

 ---
 layout: blog
-editors: [ Namratha ]
 category: Intern Diaries
-post:
+post: 8
+guests: [ Abhiram K ]
 title:  "Summer at Caltech: All about SURF and the world of Astrophysics"
-image:
+image: assets/images/posts/intern-diaries-abhiram.jpg
+description: Abhiram K, an aspiring 4th year Engineering Physics Undergraduate from IIT Dharwad, did his Summer Undergraduate Research Fellowships (SURF) program at Caltech, California Institute of Technology.
+An ardent physics lover, he worked as a summer intern under the faculty at Caltech, exploring the works of ZTF Bright Transient Survey (BTS) and the mesmerizing 200-inch Hale Telescope at Palomar Observatory.
-tags: [ Intern Diaries , Blog ]
+tags: [ Blog, Summer Internship, Caltech ]
 ---

-*Abhiram K, an aspiring 4th year Engineering Physics Undergraduate from IIT Dharwad, did his Summer Undergraduate Research Fellowships (SURF) program at Caltech, California Institute of Technology.
-An ardent physics lover, he worked as a summer intern under the faculty at Caltech, exploring the works of ZTF Bright Transient Survey (BTS) and the mesmerizing 200-inch Hale Telescope at Palomar Observatory*

 #### Introduction